The History of the Flags in Lee Chapel and Museum

 Due to space considerations at the time, W&L was unable to fulfill its obligations to display the restored original flags, and the Museum of the Confederacy asked that they be returned to Richmond; that took place in March 2005.

-The reproductions continued to be displayed in the bronze wall holders in the corners of the chamber until 2008 when the original bronze standards donated by Pinckney were discovered in storage.
+The reproductions continued to be displayed in the brass wall holders in the corners of the chamber until 2008 when the original bronze standards donated by Pinckney were discovered in storage.
 The Sons of Confederate Veterans funded the reproduction of the staffs, which permitted the return of the originals to the Museum of the Confederacy.
 The flags were then placed back in the standards and moved from the wall mounts back to floor display.

 When the museum was remodeled in 2007, a changing exhibition space was created, which allowed space to display the flags as originally intended in 1997.

 In August 2014, responding to concerns that members of the W&L community raised about the appropriateness of display of the reproductions, the University removed the reproductions, thereby returning the statue chamber to its original design.
 At the same time, the Lee Chapel Museum began a collaboration with the American Civil War Museum to display the restored original flags, on a rotating basis, in future exhibitions.

 The following descriptions of the flags are based on information from the American Civil War Museum and from research conducted on the Lee Chapel Museum's behalf by the late H. Michael Madaus, an expert at the Milwaukee Public Museum on Civil War ammunition and flags.